dhicks6345789/web-console/README.md

 command: The command line to run.
 Pretty much any valid command line (or shell / batch script) should work.

 Note that changes to config.txt for any Task will be in effect the next time the Task is triggered, without any need to restart / reload anything server side or even refresh the web interface if you already have the Task's page open.

+## Custom Output Formatting

+Webconsole adds the contents of "formatting.js" to the main HTML user interface to handle text formatting.
+If you want to customise the way text is formatted you can use your own version.
+Simpy copy the formatting.js file from the web root folder (/etc/webconsole/www by default on Linux) to the tasks folder (/etc/webconsole/tasks), or to an individual task's folder if you want to customise formatting for one particular task, then make changes to that file as you wish.